404md/www/README.md

 Checks user input data and sends email if there is no invalid data.

-* Protected by Google reCaptcha;
 * Sends emails through MailChimp

 ### Instagram feed

-Fetches data from Instagram feed and stores them to domain related bucket.
+Fetches data from Instagram feed and stores them as json in static/json folder

 * Used official Instagram API (api.instagram.com/v1);
 * Fetch latest 20 posts.

 ### Facebook Events

-Fetches Facebook events list and stores them as json.
+Fetches Facebook events list and stores them as json in static/json folder

 ## Deployment